The Miz: Hollywood A-Lister (2013–2016)

 On August 18, he was the host of SummerSlam, during which he had a run-in with Fandango, beginning a feud between the two.
-Miz defeated Fandango on the September 2 episode of Raw and on September 15 at Night of Champions.
-The following night on Raw, Miz was assaulted by Randy Orton in front of his parents, resulting in a storyline injury.
-When Miz returned in October, he quickly lost to Orton.
-Miz started a feud with Kofi Kingston, defeating him on the Survivor Series pre-show on November 24, but losing a no-disqualification match at TLC: Tables, Ladders & Chairs on December 15 to end their feud.
-At WrestleMania XXX on April 6, 2014, he participated in the André the Giant Memorial Battle Royal, but was eliminated by Santino Marella.
+The Miz defeated Fandango on the September 2 episode of Raw and on September 15 at Night of Champions.
+The following night on Raw, the Miz was assaulted by Randy Orton in front of his parents, resulting in a storyline injury.
+When the Miz returned in October, he quickly lost to Orton.
+The Miz started a feud with Kofi Kingston, defeating him on the Survivor Series pre-show on November 24, but losing a no-disqualification match at TLC: Tables, Ladders & Chairs on December 15 to end their feud.
+At Royal Rumble on January 26, 2014, the Miz entered the Royal Rumble match at number 18, lasting 12 minutes before being eliminated by Luke Harper.
+At WrestleMania XXX on April 6, he participated in the André the Giant Memorial Battle Royal, but was eliminated by Santino Marella.

-After a two-month hiatus filming The Marine 4: Moving Target, The Miz returned on the June 30 episode of Raw and immediately began to insult the crowd and taking on the gimmick of a movie star, turning heel for the first time since 2012.
-At Battleground on July 20, Miz won a battle royal by lastly eliminating Dolph Ziggler to win the Intercontinental Championship for the third time.
-At SummerSlam on August 17, Ziggler defeated Miz to recapture the title.
-Later that month, Damien Sandow began appearing with Miz as his "stunt double" (mimicking all of Miz's moves and mannerisms) and was subsequently billed as Damien Mizdow.
-At Night of Champions on September 21, Miz defeated Ziggler to regain the Intercontinental Championship, only to lose the title to Ziggler in a rematch the following night.
-After defeating Sheamus several times with the help of Mizdow, Miz challenged him for the United States Championship at Hell in a Cell on October 26, but he was unsuccessful.
+After a two-month hiatus filming The Marine 4: Moving Target, the Miz returned on the June 30 episode of Raw and immediately began to insult the crowd and taking on the gimmick of a movie star, turning heel in the process.
+At Battleground on July 20, the Miz won a battle royal by lastly eliminating Dolph Ziggler to win the Intercontinental Championship for the third time.
+At SummerSlam on August 17, Ziggler defeated the Miz to recapture the title.
+Later that month, Damien Sandow began appearing with the Miz as his "stunt double" (mimicking all of the Miz's moves and mannerisms) and was subsequently billed as Damien Mizdow.
+At Night of Champions on September 21, the Miz defeated Ziggler to regain the Intercontinental Championship, only to lose the title to Ziggler in a rematch the following night.
+After defeating Sheamus several times with the help of Mizdow, the Miz challenged him for the United States Championship at Hell in a Cell on October 26, but he was unsuccessful.